Romans: Laying a Solid Foundation

 Why is there a stress on the nations?

-The BFF Bible Training DVD has all the Roman study and advanced study questions in both pdf and .doc format.
+The BFF New Testament Bible Digital Library has all the Roman study and advanced study questions in both pdf and .doc format.
 The lessons are altogether in one document (127 pages long) ready to be printed or first modified to your teaching style.
-This is just one file on the BFF Biblical Training DVD that has an incredible amount of training materials.
+This is just one file on the BFF Biblical Training Library that has an incredible amount of training materials.

 Biblical Foundations for Freedom